Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Conclusion:

 Logic Fruit Technologies creates FPGA technology for a variety of applications, including communications, computing, avionics, security, automotive, and consumer electronics, among others.
-We specialize in real-time FPGA-software heterogeneous systems with great performance.
+We specialize in real-time FPGA software heterogeneous systems with great performance.

 Advanced driver assistance systems have gone from being scarcely available to being included in the majority of newly released vehicles in just a few short years.
 Automotive industry analysts predict that ADAS will be the next major way for businesses to stand out in such a crowded market.
 Perhaps ADAS will improve to the point where self-driving cars become the norm in the future.